KristianColville1/mp4-url-recorder/README.md

 ## Solutions

 Overview of the problem:

-Currently it is difficult to obtain recordings from our primary source as they are typically overwritten.
+Currently, it is difficult to obtain recordings from our primary source as they are typically overwritten.

 We want the recordings as these hold value and we can sell the recordings.

 We cannot advertise our product as the product is unreliable on our end.

-The product can be easily more reliable and viable if we take the responsibility on to ourselves and obtain the recordings through our own storage systems.
+The product can be easily more reliable and viable if we take responsibility for ourselves and obtain the recordings through our storage systems.

 ### Goal Reminder

 Built a web app and a method of automation that can store and manage recordings.
 The storage system needs to be within budget and capable of quick access.
-The automated system should help us identify recordings from the front-end of the web app.
+The automated system should help us identify recordings from the front end of the web app.

 ### Possible topologies and solutions

   Solution A:

 * The storage system chosen is an AWS S3 bucket.
-* The method of automation is web scraping and web hooks using python.
+* The method of automation is web scraping and webhooks using python.
-* Web app stack is built using django.
+* The web app stack is built using Django.
 * Gunicorn will be left running consistently.
 * The server will be a small OVH VPS.
-* The server estimated size will be tested using EC2s from AWS.
+* The server's estimated size will be tested using EC2s from AWS.
-* All of the systems will be help in one repository.
+* All of the systems will be held in one repository.

   Solution B:

 * Build a desktop application or script that can be used to fetch recordings.
-* This solution is currently in development as it adds different challanges to the storing of recordings.
+* This solution is currently in development as it adds different challenges to the storing of recordings.

   Solution C: